robertjskelton/robertjskelton.github.io/_posts/2021-09-07-lexus-gx470-front-end-update.markdown

 ![update](/images/update/5.jpg)

 On the Depo branded headlights, I've read stories about them becoming not watertight after a few years.
 As a prevention to that, I added a new line of [butyl rope](https://amzn.to/3yV3Leu) around each headlight housing, between where the clear plastic meets the black plastic.
-Butyl rope is used as a sealant between these two, and adding an extra letter makes me sleep better at night.
+Butyl rope is used as a sealant between these two, and adding an extra layer helps me sleep better at night.

 I also used [3M Headlight Clear Coat](https://amzn.to/3hauZba) on each headlight before I installed it, so that they can withstand UV a bit better, and prevent yellowing.
 If you use these wipes, make sure you wait a long time between coats - I waited the recommended 15 minutes, but I wish I waited an hour or more.
 The second coat wiped off some of the initial coat, so it wasn't perfect.